 Terri Langston is Senior Editor at The Globalist.

-From 1987 to 2010, she was senior program officer for health reform and director of programs at the Public Welfare Foundation in Washington, D.C.
-In that capacity, she pioneered foundations’ support of consumer advocacy on health and health reform on the state and national levels.
+From 1987 to 2010, Ms. Langston worked as senior program officer for health reform and as director of programs at the Public Welfare Foundation in Washington, D.C.
+In that capacity, she pioneered a movement to align a broad variety of U.S. foundations in support of consumer advocacy on health reform, primarily on the state, but also on the national level.

-In 1993, she was among the early funders to support the efforts of the Vietnam Veterans of America Foundation for the Campaign for a Landmine Free World, to persuade countries to sign a treaty eradicating the use of antipersonnel landmines — an effort for which VVAF received the 1997 Nobel Peace Prize.
+In 1993, Ms. Langston was among the early funders to support the efforts of the Vietnam Veterans of America Foundation (VVAF) in its International Campaign to Ban Landmines, to persuade countries to sign a treaty eradicating the use of antipersonnel landmines — an effort for which VVAF received the 1997 Nobel Peace Prize.

-Throughout the 1990s, her program work at Public Welfare Foundation included support for the Brady Campaign to Prevent Gun Violence.
+Throughout the 1990s, her program work at Public Welfare Foundation also included support for the legal advocacy work and the public educational work of the Brady Campaign to Prevent Gun Violence.

 In 2008, Ms. Langston received the Terrence Kennan Leadership Award in Health Philanthropy, conferred annually by Grantmakers in Health to an individual whose work is distinguished by leadership, innovation and achievement.